-Anyone with normal or combination skin is more likely to have a little bit of oil in the t-zone or on the cheeks.
+Anyone with normal or combination skin is likelier to have a little oil in the t-zone or on the cheeks.
 It’s not excessive, but it’s still there.
 Because you only have spots on your face that have oil on them, it is often referred to as combination skin.

 I have normal/combination skin and use a gel-like primer as my moisturizer.
 (It can double as both.)
 It absorbs quickly, doesn’t cause breakouts, and keeps my skin perfectly balanced.
 Gel-like moisturizers are ideal for anyone with combination skin.

-If you notice quite a bit of shine on your face when looking in the mirror, and it’s not just in your t zone, you probably have oily skin.
+You probably have oily skin if you notice quite a bit of shine on your face when looking in the mirror, and it’s not just in your t-zone.
 You’ll find that your face doesn’t feel tense or hurt when you make certain facial expressions.
 As a bonus, you’ll also discover that oily skin is less likely to develop wrinkles!
-The oil helps keep your skin more hydrated.
+The oil helps keep your skin hydrated.

-When you have oily skin, it’s important to exfoliate your face with a product that is recommended for daily use to prevent acne.
+When you have oily skin, it’s essential to exfoliate your face with a product recommended for daily use to prevent acne.
 Sebum is known for clogging pores, especially when it sits too long on the face.

-Now that you know your skin type, take a good look at the products that you have.
+Now that you know your skin type, take a good look at your products.
 Make sure that they are right before developing a skincare routine.
 If you are not using the right products, you’re setting yourself up for failure.

-Now that you know what type of skin you have, it’s time to create your own skincare routine.
-Make a special note of any concerns that you have, such as red spots or sensitive skin as well.
-If you have particular products that you use for those concerns, you’ll want to incorporate them into your skin care routine.
+Now that you know your skin type, it’s time to create your own skincare routine.
+Make a special note of any concerns you have, such as red spots or sensitive skin.
+If you have particular products for those concerns, you’ll want to incorporate them into your skincare routine.

 There Are Four Main Skincare Routine Steps

-All of the information thrown at you when researching skincare routines can make them seem overly complicated.
-Really, there are four main steps to each skincare routine:
+When researching skincare routines, all of the information thrown at you can make them seem overly complicated.
+There are four main steps to each skincare routine: